IBM/nzpyida/docs/source/geoSeries.rst

 The spatial methods of an IdaGeoDataFrame can be used to operate on the geometry attribute and wil return a IdaGeoSeries object in each case.
-An IdaGeoSeries is essentially a reference to a spatial column where each entry in the column is a set of shapes corresponding to one observation represented by DB2GSE.ST_GEOMETRY.
+An IdaGeoSeries is essentially a reference to a spatial column where each entry in the column is a set of shapes corresponding to one observation represented by ST_GEOMETRY.
 An entry may consist of only one shape (like a ST_POINT/ST_LINESTRING/ST_POLYGON) or multiple shapes that are meant to be thought of as one observation (like the many polygons that make up the County of Santa Cruz in California or a state like Connecticut).

-Db2 has three basic classes of geometric objects, which are Db2 spatial objects that follow OGC guidelines:
+Netezza has three basic classes of geometric objects, which are Netezza spatial objects that follow OGC guidelines:

     + ST_Point / ST_MultiPoint
     + ST_Linestring / ST_MultiLineString